onur-zengin/aws-ec2-linux-docker/README.md

 su pne -c "./node_exporter --web.listen-address 0.0.0.0:9100 &"
 ```

-* **Important:** Update the AWS Security Group and / or external firewalls fronting the target hosts, to allow incoming connections on TCP port 9100 **only from** the HOST_IP_ADDRESS which was obtained from the output of step #3.2.5.
+* **Important:** Make sure to update the AWS Security Group and / or external firewalls fronting the target hosts, to allow incoming connections on TCP port 9100 **only from** the HOST_IP_ADDRESS which was listed in the output of step #3.2.5.

 #### 4.2.
 PROCEDURE